Staff & Board of Directors

 JULIET JACOBSEN KASTORF

-Secretary Juliet Jacobsen Kastorf is co-founder of Endless River Adventures, Juliet and an active member and advocate of the local and paddling communities.
-Business owner, kayak instructor and international guide, as well as enthusiastic slalom boater, Juliet is a champion of youth paddling in the Nantahala Gorge and the Southeast.
+Secretary Juliet Jacobsen Kastorf is a co-founder of Endless River Adventures.
+She is an active member of and advocate for the local paddling communities.
+A business owner, kayak instructor, and international guide—as well as enthusiastic slalom boater—Juliet is a champion of youth paddling in the Nantahala Gorge and the Southeast.

 Juliet was instrumental in creating the Nantahala Kids Club and continues to be a mentor and Lead Instructor with this flagship NRC community program.

 Todd lives with his family in Alpharetta, GA.
-2016 is his first year with the Board of Directors, but he has already been involved as a volunteer and wrangler for many years.
+2016 was his first year with the Board of Directors, but he has been involved as a volunteer and wrangler for many years.